neoremind/fluent-validator/README.md

     FluentValidator.checkAll()
                 .on(car, new CarValidator());

-Note that when checking all on something, it will not perform executing util doValidate method is called.
-So you can think of on method as some preparations.
+Note that when checking all on something, it will not perform executing until `doValidate()` method is called.
+So you can think of `on()` method as some preparations.

-### 2.3 Create Validator
+### 2.3 Create custom validator

-Create validator by implementing Validator interface.
+Create validator by implementing `Validator` interface.

     public interface Validator<T> {